-• Quick and easy.
-With few ingredients and a quick prep time, they’re ready to enjoy in only 15 minutes!
+• Easy baking.
+Simple pantry ingredients and quick steps make them great for beginner bakers.
+They’re ready to enjoy in only 15 minutes!

 • Soft and chewy.
 Being rolled in sugar gives it a nice crystallized outside and soft and chewy inside.